EGI-Federation/ui-metapackage/README.md

   installed.
 - The repository
   [ui-deployment](https://github.com/EGI-Federation/ui-deployment) provides a
-  [terraform](https://terraform.io) based deployment allowing to deploy a `User Interface (UI)` in a
+  [terraform](https://terraform.io)-based deployment allowing to deploy a `User Interface (UI)` in a
   [Cloud Compute virtual machine](https://docs.egi.eu/users/compute/cloud-compute/).
   This integrated deployment is based on the Ansible modules, and should be